blindnet-io/product-management/refs/schemas/prif/RFC-prif.md

 ### Schema elegance and modularity

 We need a way to make enums different categories and types more elegant, and reusable in the perspective of using them to also represent Data Captures, Consents and responses to Privacy Requests.

+### Addressability of System Endpoints

+Is there a standard way for representing peer-to-peer System's API endpoints that we can reuse here for representing systems.

 ## References